AlwinJun/notesTOmarkdown-preview/README.md

 - Create notes.
 - Update notes content.
 - Preview your notes into markdown.
-- Sync notes with local storage.
+- ~~Sync notes with local storage.~~
 - Use the firstline of the content as a note title.
 - Display note list base on recent edits.
 - Delete notes
+- Sync notes with firebase/firesotre
 - check [TODOS.md](https://github.com/AlwinJun/notesTOmarkdown-preview/blob/main/TODOS.md) for other features to be added.

 ## Get Started